microsoft/azure-spring-apps-training/10-blue-green-deployment/README.md

 ## Deploy the new application to a new "green" deployment set

-Build a new version application and deploy it to a new `deployment set` called `green`:
+Build a new version of the application and deploy it to a new `deployment set` called `green`:

 ```bash
 ./mvnw package -DskipTests -Pcloud